 A Knowledge Transfer Partnership (KTP) is a unique three-way collaboration that brings together world-class university experts, a qualified graduate and ambitious industry partners to accelerate strategic innovation and growth.

-A KTP enables a business to bring in new skills and the latest academic thinking to deliver a specific, strategic innovation project.
-KTP helps develop lasting relationships for ongoing strategic innovation and sustainable growth.
+A KTP enables a business to bring in new skills and the latest academic thinking in order to help deliver a specific, strategic innovation project.
+You access expertise that you don’t have in-house, and embed it in your business to become more competitive and productive.
+Unlike traditional consultancy, through its emphasis on knowledge transfer, the KTP programme helps develop lasting relationships for ongoing strategic innovation and sustainable growth.

-The government has created KTPs to help drive innovation and productivity in the UK, to ensure businesses remain competitive in a changing market and continue to grow and develop.
+Oxford Brookes University utilises the KTP programme to help drive innovation and productivity in the UK, and to ensure businesses remain competitive in a changing market and continue to grow and develop.
+Oxford Brookes University has partnered with a range of businesses on KTPs from technology companies to a legal practice.

-KTP is for projects with ambitious levels of innovation, impact and challenge that result in significant wealth creation.
-It might be a new development within your sector or a chance to enter a different market – whatever the innovation, it will be a challenge to the project team and provide a step-change for the company.
+A KTP is for projects with ambitious levels of innovation, impact and challenge that result in significant wealth creation.
+It might be a new development within your sector or a chance to enter a different market.

 A project can last from 1 to 3 years in one month blocks.